Olga Peretyatko

 Olga Alexandrovna Peretyatko (Ольга Александровна Перетятько; born 21 May 1980) is a Russian operatic soprano.
 She has been known for lyric and coloratura soprano roles, most notably in operas by Rossini and Mozart.
 In recent years, she has been taking up heavier and more lyrical roles.

-She embarked her professional career in Hamburg State Opera's Young Artists' Program and at the Rossini Opera Festival with her collaboration with Alberto Zedda.
+She embarked on her professional career in Hamburg State Opera's Young Artists' Program and at the Rossini Opera Festival with her collaboration with Alberto Zedda.
 Following winning second prize in Plácido Domingo's Operalia in 2007, she made her Parisian debut at the Théâtre des Champs-Élysées.
 She was noticed internationally after performing the title role in Stravinsky's The Nightingale in 2009.
 She has been performing on leading stages since; she made her Vienna State Opera debut in 2013, and Metropolitan Opera debut in 2014.

 Life and career

 Early life

 Peretyatko was born in Leningrad on 21 May 1980.
 Her mother is an economist while her Ukrainian father, Alexander, is a baritone singer.
 He sings in the choir of the Mariinsky Theatre instead of pursuing a solo career due to her birth.
 She briefly learned violin when she was 5 before turning to piano.
-After her parents' divorce when she was 7, she moved to Visaginas, in the Lithuanian SSR, to live with her mother, during the years of which she earned red-belt in karate.
+After her parents' divorce when she was 7, she moved to Visaginas, in the Lithuanian SSR, to live with her mother, during the years of which she earned a red-belt in karate.
 In 1995 she returned to her native city to live with her father.
 She then joined the Mariinsky Children's Choir, singing second alto, meanwhile studying choral conducting at the Saint Petersburg Conservatory.
 Contrary to the initial perception and her intention as a mezzo-soprano, she transitioned to soprano when starting private studies with Larisa Gogolevskaya in 2000.
 She named Joan Sutherland as her inspiration.

 She travelled to Berlin in 2001 on her first trip to the West.
 Impressed, the following year she auditioned and was admitted into the Hochschule für Musik Hanns Eisler Berlin, where she studied under Brenda Mitchell.
 Due to language constraints, she chose her for her being the seemingly only anglophone teacher available.
 At the Hochschule, she had her first stage experience with Queen of the Night (The Magic Flute), and subsequently Zerbinetta (Ariadne auf Naxos), Belinda (Dido and Aeneas), Konstanze (Die Entführung aus dem Serail).

 During her studies, she sought university students who wanted to learn Russian and would offer German in return, to overcome her language barrier, and teamed up with a string quartet performing concerts at hospitals and retirement homes for extra living budget.
 The experience inspired her to take singing seriously.